 Within Pakistan, the underdeveloped and fragile democratic and judicial infrastructure has left political institutions open to systemic corruption, mismanagement and the influence of external players.
 Many of Zadari’s Pakistan People’s Party (PPP) officials are charged with offences ranging from exploitation to bribery adding credibility to accusations that the risk of political instability has increased with the party’s ineffective governance.
 Pakistan’s numerous religious groups and political coalitions will seek to undermine the fragile government, paralysing process and offering a diverse set of moderate and extremist policies.

-As a further accelerant of insecurity, Pakistan’s economic growth is slowing and the economic outlook remains bleak in comparison to its Asian neighbours.
+As a further accelerant of insecurity, Pakistan’s economic growth is slowing and the economic outlook remains bleak in comparison to its Asian neighbors.
 Systemic failure to implement monetary reform and stabilise its deficit has damaged investor confidence and led the IMF to suspend its loans.
 Inflation remains volatile, foreign exchange reserves are dwindling and the rupee continues to depreciate.
 Affected by chronic underemployment, the country’s informal economy is suffering from low textile prices and higher import costs.
 Underdeveloped infrastructure and inadequate energy provision is stifling businesses and inhibiting growth; power shortages, road closures and communications disruption are commonplace.

 Political, economic and security concerns shape Pakistan’s business environment which ranks 105th in the World Bank’s comparators on the ease of doing business, illustrating some of the multitude of legislative, security and political challenges to overcome before comfortable entry and trading across its borders is achieved.
 Systemic failures frustrate process by inhibiting easy access to credit, investors, tax structures and development.